Updated: September 15, 2010

 As you progress in the campaign, you're exposed to all kinds of cools gadgets and weapons.
 The array of small arms is impressive.
 You can lay down Claymores.
 And you also experience some high-speed chases with boats, snow jet skis a-la John McLane in Die Hard 2 and even underwater commando action.
 And there's even a nuke blast in the game.
 If you play the game for the sake of playing, you will enjoy the display of weaponry.

-End result?
+Yes, End result.
 The Modern Warfare 2 singleplayer campaign might work for kids, but any serious fan of first person shooter will be disappointed.
 The campaign is too linear, too restrictive and too short.
 The game looks well and plays ok, but you won't be tempted to try it twice.

 After completing the campaign, you can start playing special operations.
 These missions are, in a nutshell, a replay of critical parts of various campaign episodes.
 Missions have an objective, usually a number of enemy units that need to be killed.
 Each successful mission gives you stars, depending on the difficulty level you chose.
 Eventually, new levels of missions are unveiled, some of which are played in a partial multiplayer-like mode.